Information for Authors

 - We require that authors provide a transfer of copyright to facilitate the peer review process.

-- If the paper is not accepted for publication, full copyright will revert to the original owner, for papers that did not originate at a SNAME event.
+- If the paper is not accepted for publication, full copyright will revert to the original owner, for papers that did not originate at a SNAME conference.

 CONFERENCE DUAL SUBMISSION POLICY